isomerpages/moe-haiggirls/_cca/Choir.md

 Learning (SEL) and 21st Century Competencies (21CC), the Choir cultivates values such as responsibility, discipline, and collaboration.</p>
 <p>By coming together for regular rehearsals, members get to build their
-singing skills — like voice projection and singing as a group—while trying out all kinds of music.
+singing skills like voice projection and singing as a group while trying out all kinds of music.
 This fun and varied experience helps them grow as musicians and enjoy the world of performing arts even more.</p>
 <p>Beyond musical growth, members are also given opportunities to develop